 proposed hydroelectric generating stations and mines.
 Some environmental assessments simply involve

 relocations, identification of migratory pathways, and other behavioural

-of dams and other instream projects on fish and other wildlife, while recognizing specific needs and requirements of our clients.
+of migration barriers and dams on fish and other wildlife, while recognizing specific needs and requirements of our clients.